 Clearing your cookies often prevents booking sites from tracking you and raising ticket prices accordingly.
 Cookies are pieces of data stored in your browser based on your internet use.
 Websites analyze cookies to create a digital profile of you and determine your location — this information affects the price of your flights.

-It’s easy to clear your cookies and it only takes a few seconds.
+It’s easy to clear your cookies and only takes a few seconds.
 In Chrome, I found the option under Chrome > Clear browsing data, which also pulled up the option to clear cookies.
-In Safari, just click History > Clear History.
+In Safari, click History > Clear History.
 This prevents travel sites from using cookies to raise fares.

 Screenshot showing how to clear your cookies on a web browserI recommend clearing your cookies often, especially when revisiting booking sites and changing locations